opensearch-project/documentation-website/_observing-your-data/query-insights/top-n-queries.md

 ```
 {% include copy-curl.html %}

-For more information about date formats, see the [DateTimeFormat](https://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html).
+The default index pattern for top N queries is `top_queries-YYYY.MM.dd`.
+This means that all top queries for the same day will be saved to the same index, and a new index will be created for the following day.
+For more information on date formats, refer to the [DateTimeFormat](https://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html).

 To configure a local index exporter for other monitoring types, use the `search.insights.top_queries.cpu.exporter.type`  or `search.insights.top_queries.memory.exporter.type` settings.